 - 40 x 60 inches crib blanket

 Remember, when you crochet, it is YOUR project and if you want to experiment a bit, go for it.
 Call it artistic license!
 For my current project, I’ll use the crib blanket measurements of 40 x 60 inches.
-This size, the afghan can be used in baby’s car seat, stroller, and bed throughout his first year of life or longer.
+This size, the afghan can be used in baby’s car seat, stroller, and bed at least throughout his first year of life.

 Wait!
 Yarn weight